 1. Scrumptious cuisine and grand evening banquets

 Dubai comes alive when the sun sets!
-Expect a grand feast fit for a sultan at one of the many Iftar banquets held in Dubai’s many luxury resorts.
+Expect a grand feast fit for a sultan at one of the many Iftar banquets held in Dubai’s many luxury resorts and hotels.

 2. Fantastic value for money

-Ramadan is one of the most cost-effective times of year to visit Dubai.
-Flight and hotel prices are often very low.
+Visiting Dubai during Ramadan is one of the most cost-effective ways to enjoy this bucket list destination.
+Flight and hotel prices are often very low, and you may also find lots of your most wished-for attractions less crowded.

 3. You can discover a more traditional Dubai and delve deep into the culture

 Why not embark on your own spiritual journey?
-While nobody expects you to fast, you may find peace and enlightenment by observing Dubai’s Muslim residents.
+While nobody expects you to fast unless you choose to, you may find peace and enlightenment by joining Dubai’s Muslim residents in observing the Ramadan traditions.

 4. Eid celebrations

-Time your holiday to coincide with the tail end of Ramadan to experience Dubai’s Eid al-Fitr celebrations.
+For a truly unforgettable experience, time your holiday to coincide with the tail end of Ramadan to take part in Dubai’s spectacular Eid al-Fitr celebrations.

 Eid marks the end of Ramadan and the breaking of the fast, meaning spectacular fireworks, parties and parades.
-The festival of Eid can sometimes last for days!
+The festival of Eid can sometimes last for days and is a real favourite amongst tourists!

 For more information, or to see a selection of luxury holidays to the Middle East, check out our Dubai holiday guide.